What is a background check?

 How do you run a background check on an employee?

-Run a background check on an employee by first notifying them that you will be conducting a background check.
+Before you begin a background check on an employee, notify them.
 From there, you may decide to use a professional service or do your own research.